OoriData/Toolio/README.md

 ## Tool calling

-You can also run tool usage (function-calling) prompts, a key technique in LLM agent frameworks.
-A schema will automatically be generated from the tool specs
+You can run tool usage (function-calling) prompts, a key technique in LLM agent frameworks.
+A schema will automatically be generated from the tool specs, which themselves are based on [JSON Schema](https://json-schema.org/), according to OpenAI conventions.

 ```sh
 echo 'What'\''s the weather like in Boulder today?' > /tmp/llmprompt.txt